GenZmeY/multini/README.md

 Most implementations only support having one property with a given name in a section.
 If there are several of them, only the first (or last) key will be processed, which is not enough in this case. multini solves this problem.

 **note:**
-- multini is case sensitive;
+- multini is case sensitive
-- quotes around the value are not processed (they are part of the value for multini);
+- quotes around the value are not processed (they are part of the value for multini)
-- multi-line values are not supported.
+- multi-line values are not supported
-(but this may change in the future)

-# Build & Install (Manual)
+## Build & Install (Manual)
 1. Install [golang](https://golang.org), [git](https://git-scm.com/), [make](https://www.gnu.org/software/make/);
 2. Clone this repo: `git clone https://github.com/GenZmeY/multini`
 3. Go to the source directory: `cd multini`
 4. Build: `make`
 5. Install: `make install`

-# Usage
+## Usage
 ```
 Usage: multini [OPTION]...
 ACTION ini_file [section] [key] [value]
 Actions: